-Due to the shallow depth of the water table in the southern portion of the site (2.0± mbgs during the spring), it is recommended that engineered fill construction be conducted during the summer and early fall months when drier warmer weather conditions typically exist as the onsite soils are sensitive to moisture and will become difficult to handle and compact to the specified degree of compaction when wet.
+Due to the shallow depth of the water table across the site $(0.2\pm to 2.0\pm mbgs during the spring)$, it is recommended that engineered fill construction be conducted during the summer and early fall months when drier warmer weather conditions typically exist as the onsite soils are sensitive to moisture and will become difficult to handle and compact to the specified degree of compaction when wet.

-The on-site finer grained deposits are considered to be frost-susceptible.
+The on-site finer grained and cohesive deposits are considered to be frost-susceptible.
 Constructing engineered fill, backfilling footings, foundation walls and service trenches using finer-grained soils during the winter months is not advisable, unless suitable weather conditions prevail, the soils are at suitable moisture content, and strict procedures are followed and monitored on a full-time basis by the geotechnical engineer.